nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/manhattan.md

 Now run the following code to do the actual copying:

 ```
-scp -i ~/Desktop/amazon.pem -r ubuntu@ec2-??-???-???-??.us-east-2.compute.amazonaws.com:/home/ubuntu/GWAS/ ~/Desktop/
+scp -i ~/Desktop/amazon.pem ubuntu@ec2-??-???-???-??.us-east-2.compute.amazonaws.com:/home/ubuntu/GWAS/coatColor_man.bmp ~/Desktop/
 ```

 !!!
 Note
-    The -r flag used in the copy command, copies the entire "GWAS" folder.
-To copy just the .bmp file, drop the -r flag and include the filename in the aws path.
+    If you wish to copy the entire "GWAS" folder, you can do so by adding a `-r` flag like this:

+    ```
+    scp -i ~/Desktop/amazon.pem -r ubuntu@ec2-??-???-???-??.us-east-2.compute.amazonaws.com:/home/ubuntu/GWAS/ ~/Desktop/
+    ```

 The file has been copied to your Desktop!
 Here's what it should look like when opened using the "Preview" application in Mac: